michaelwehrley/egypt/README.md

 1. **1500 BCE** [Thutmose_III](https://en.wikipedia.org/wiki/Thutmose_III) Conquered Nubia (west Nile) and the Kingdom of Kush (East Nile).
 They were the the gate keepers to the heart of Africa.

 1. [Jebel Barkal](https://en.wikipedia.org/wiki/Jebel_Barkal) rock formation had a strange additional rock formation that looked like the cobra and white crown/hat of the south that Egyptian's ware.
 Kushite rulers became pharoahs.
 Create 200 pyramids - more than in all of Egypt.
 Smaller and steeper wuht flat tops.
 [Meroë](https://en.wikipedia.org/wiki/Mero%C3%AB)

+## Age of Gold
+1. **1327 BCE** Death of Tutankhamun.
+The mask that covers his face is considered the most beautiful works of art ever crafted in gold.

 ## Manetho